-In addition, in order to complete the degree the students must have access to facilities as a PC with microphone and webcam for using QMPlus and broadband connection to the internet is required.
+In addition, in order to complete the degree the students must have access to a PC with a microphone and webcam and broadband connection to the internet is required.

-Computer skills: ability to use Windows operating system and basic knowledge of word, excel and power point.
+Computer skills: ability to use Windows operating system and basic knowledge of Word, Excel and PowerPoint.